RYUUUUUUU/Web-Crawler/readme.md

 [Wikipedia](https://en.wikipedia.org/wiki/Web_crawler)

-Through a crawler, you can scrape data from web.
+Through a crawler, you can scrape datas from web.

 ## 2. Limitation

-It is proceeded without approval, so a lots of web sites are blocking using crawler without permission checking request messages you send or other ways.
+It is proceeded without approval, so a lot of web sites are blocking using crawler without permission checking request messages you send or other ways.
 So If you use the information using crawler commercially, it could be a copyright infringement.

 ## 2. Using Library